 - Check if your prediction was correct.

 The gummy bear grows bigger because it soaks up the water.
 This process is called osmosis.
 Water naturally moves from areas that have a high water content to areas nearby that have less water.
 Osmosis tries to balance “wetter” area with “drier” ones so that there isn’t as much of a difference in the water content between the two areas.
 A gummy bear contains very little water.
-When you put it into a bowl of water, the “dry” gummy bear attracts water and grows at it holds more and more water.
-Try this experiment with different liquids and compare the results, try salt water, sugar water, vinegar, milk, and baking soda water.
+When you put it into a bowl of water, the “dry” gummy bear attracts water and grows as it holds more and more water.
+Try this experiment with different liquids, and compare the results, try salt water, sugar water, vinegar, milk, and baking soda water.